muslax/overcrack-kickstart/README.md

 # Overcrack Kickstarter

-Overcrack Kickstarter consists of 23 example posts and script to test or kickstart the [Overcrack](https://github.com/muslax/overcrack) static blogging engine.
+Overcrack Kickstarter consists of 23 example posts and script for testing or kickstarting the [Overcrack](https://github.com/muslax/overcrack) static blogging engine.

 WARNING: Only use this for pristine Overcrack installation.
 Before running the kickstart script (`kickstart.sh`) make sure the `DocumentRoot` of the Apache web server is set to `www` folder in the Overcrack directory.